 I have looked online for information on how long it took to restore the museum and in the process learned that the most significant damage was done to the Torre dei Pulci, which imploded and killed the family of four.

 Despite my best laid plans it was many years before I returned to the Uffizzi.
-When I was planning our 2015 trip and we had agreed to go from France to Lucca and Pisa, we decided to end our trip with 5 days in Florence and see the Uffizzi among other museums and galleries.
+As mentioned above we decided to end our 2015 trip with 5 days in Florence and to see the Uffizzi among other museums and galleries.

 According to a travel forum I’d read, it’s best to buy advance tickets by phone which I did and that was definitely the way to go.
 As I wrote in my travel journal: